Instance Segmentation for Autonomous Log Grasping in Forestry Operations: CONCLUSION

 \section{CONCLUSION}

 In this paper, we addressed the problem of log picking automation in forestry operations.
 To this effect, we created a novel dataset of log images, some of them taken during the actual operation of a forwarder.
 The \emph{TimberSeg 1.0} dataset, which will be made public upon publication, contains \numberofimagesindataset images with \numberoflogsindataset logs precisely annotated with bounding boxes and masks.
 Using our dataset, we then compared the applicability of three deep neural network architectures on the task of wood log segmentation.
 Our results showed that Mask2Former, an approach based on attention, works best on this type of cluttered, occluded and randomly oriented objects, as opposed to the more traditional region-proposal based methods.
-Our results demonstrate the viability of such perception system, which could be used for operators’ aid in teleoperation or as a stepping stone towards autonomous forwarders and wood loaders.
+Our results demonstrate the viability of such a perception system, which could be used for operators’ aid in teleoperation or as a stepping stone towards autonomous forwarders and wood loaders.
 Our validation also opens the door to automatic roadside logpile inventories, by simply using a camera mounted on a vehicle.

-For future works, detection accuracy could be improved in several ways.
+For future works, the success rate yielded by our approach needs to be validated on a real wood loader the ensure the maturity of the solution.
+Also, detection accuracy could be improved in several ways.
 On the data side, we plan on leveraging the large volume of unlabeled videos that we collected with our dashcams.
 Semi- and self-supervised learning methods, such as Masked Auto-encoders~\cite{MAE2021}, could then be used in pretraining the backbone to our application domain.
 Improved data augmentation, such as \emph{copy-paste}~\cite{ghiasi2021simple} could also be employed to reduce dependency on labeled images.
 On the algorithm side, our approach is currently single frame.
 As such, our results constitute a worst-case scenario, where planning of log grasps would be based on detections coming from a single image.
 Techniques based on Bayesian filtering could be employed to improve detection reliability, explicitly tracking log instances across video frames.
 Implicit approaches performing detection directly from video streams \citep{yang2019video} could also be envisioned.